Tony Blair: Early political career

 The selection for Sedgefield did not begin until after the 1983 general election was called.
 Blair's initial inquiries discovered that the left was trying to arrange the selection for Les Huckfield, sitting MP for Nuneaton, who was trying elsewhere; several sitting MPs displaced by boundary changes were also interested in it.
 When he discovered the Trimdon branch had not yet made a nomination, Blair visited them and won the support of the branch secretary John Burton, and with Burton's help was nominated by the branch.
 At the last minute, he was added to the shortlist and won the selection over Huckfield.
-It was the last candidate selection made by Labour before the election, and was made after the Labour Party had issued biographies of all its candidates ("Labour's Election Who's Who").
+It was the last candidate selection made by Labour before the election, and was made after the Labour Party had issued biographies of all its candidates (Labour's Election Who's Who).

 John Burton became Blair's election agent and one of his most trusted and longest-standing allies.
 Blair's election literature in the 1983 general election endorsed left-wing policies that Labour advocated in the early 1980s.
 He called for Britain to leave the EEC as early as the 1970s, though he had told his selection conference that he personally favoured continuing membership and voted "Yes" in the 1975 referendum on the subject.
 He opposed the Exchange Rate Mechanism (ERM) in 1986 but supported the ERM by 1989.
 He was a member of the Campaign for Nuclear Disarmament, despite never strongly being in favour of unilateral nuclear disarmament.
 Blair was helped on the campaign trail by soap opera actress Pat Phoenix, his father-in-law's girlfriend.
-At the age of thirty, he was elected as MP for Sedgefield in 1983; despite the party's landslide defeat at the general election.
+At the age of thirty, he was elected as MP for Sedgefield in 1983, despite the party's landslide defeat at the general election.

 In his maiden speech in the House of Commons on 6 July 1983, Blair stated, "I am a socialist not through reading a textbook that has caught my intellectual fancy, nor through unthinking tradition, but because I believe that, at its best, socialism corresponds most closely to an existence that is both rational and moral.
 It stands for cooperation, not confrontation; for fellowship, not fear.
 It stands for equality."

 Once elected, Blair's political ascent was rapid.
 Neil Kinnock appointed him in 1984 as assistant Treasury spokesman under Roy Hattersley who was Shadow Chancellor of the Exchequer.
-In May 1985, he appeared on the BBC's Question Time, arguing that the Conservative Government's Public Order White Paper was a threat to civil liberties.
+Blair appeared on the BBC's Question Time in May 1985, arguing that the Conservative Government's Public Order White Paper was a threat to civil liberties.